hermescenter/gdpr.observer/site/content/team/_index.md

 intro_image_hide_on_mobile: false
 ---

-# Meet The Team

-Meet the peopke working on GDPR.observer;
+# Key people of GDPR.observer

-Below are listed the (partners) organizations supporting the activities in their member state.
+Below you can meet the partners organizations responsible in their member state.